vectordotdev/vector/docs/usage/configuration/sinks/http.md

 You can use [transforms][transforms] to add a partition key field if your events do not already have one.

-### Batching

-By default, the `http` sink flushes every 5 seconds to ensure data is available quickly.
-This can be changed by adjusting the `batch_timeout` and `batch_size` options.

 ### Rate Limiting

 Vector offers a few levers to control the rate and volume of requests.
 Start with the `rate_limit_duration` and `rate_limit_num` options to ensure Vector does not exceed the specified number of requests in the specified window.
 You can further control the pace at which this window is saturated with the `request_in_flight_limit` option, which will guarantee no more than the specified number of requests are in-flight at any given time.

 Please note, Vector's defaults are carefully chosen and it should be rare that you need to adjust these.

 ### Retry Policy